In the sweet spot

 Demand for logistics space had been growing for a number of years, as shown in Figure 1, but the pandemic has resulted in a surge in these numbers.
 In the first nine months of 2021, 37.6m sq ft of warehouse space (in units above 100,000 sq ft) has been leased, according to Savills.
 This not only beats take-up figures for seven of the last 10 whole years, but eclipses the five-year average and puts 2021 on track to be a record-breaking year.

 Reasons behind the rise in demand are twofold.
 Firstly, online retailing – a trend that has accelerated since the pandemic was declared in early 2020.
 Figure 2 shows the increase of online retail sales as a proportion of all retail sales in the UK.
 In February 2020, e-commerce accounted for 19.1% of all retail sales in the UK; by October 2021 this had reached 26.3%, having been as high as 37.6% in January 2021 (previous Office for National Statistics estimates suggested the UK would reach 25% by the end of 2022).
 Whilst COVID-19 has certainly accelerated the trend to e-commerce, Figure 2 shows that this had been building over many years.
-The manager says that it is expected that consumer behavioural patterns developed during the pandemic will prevail post-pandemic, and a majority of the new e-commerce demand will stick.
+It is expected that consumer behavioural patterns developed during the pandemic will prevail post-pandemic, and a majority of the new e-commerce demand will stick.

 On the supply side, the logistics market in the UK continues to be acutely constrained by available space.
 The vacancy rate is at just 3.62%, according to Savills.
 SHED’s manager believes that the ‘last mile’ urban logistics sub-sector is the most constrained part of the wider logistics market due to several factors.
 There is estimated to be 16.67m sq ft of speculative logistics developments underway in the UK, according to Savills, but mainly in the ‘big box’ sub-sector (units above 300,000 sq ft) where economies of scale can be achieved.
-The manager states that there are also long lead times on planning in many areas and a global shortage of labour and materials.
+There are also long lead times on planning in many areas and a global shortage of labour and materials.

-Given these market dynamics, sustained rental growth could follow.
+Given these market dynamics, sustained rental growth should follow.
 Generally, rental growth is seen at a vacancy rate in any market of less than 12%, according to Savills.
 With a critical lack of supply, with vacancy rates at sub-4% and construction of new-build stock unlikely to see vacancy rates increase, Savills says that it has observed quoting rents grow by as much as 20% in key locations in the UK this year.

 Buoyant investment market